TheFallenSpirit/ESDocs/docs/server/auto-responses.md

+---
+description: Learn how to configure ES's auto responses in your server, including adding and removing responses.
+---

 # Managing Auto Responses
 ES has the ability to automatically respond to a message trigger with a message or reactions.